Tone of Voice: Brand Guidelines, Examples

 It’s not only a product that people are buying.

-People buy ideas, creations, words, the effort invested in a product.
+People buy ideas, creations, words, and the effort invested in a product.

 The road between the content you’re offering, and the people who identify with it depends on fulfilling the right whys.